The Smallest Objective

 Genre: Narrative non-fiction

-Sharon shared an excerpt from this forthcoming book with the audience at Toronto’s Draft Reading Series.
+Sharon shared an excerpt from this memoir with the audience at Toronto’s Draft Reading Series.

 Confronted with her mother’s memory loss, a daughter undertakes a search for buried treasure in her now-vacant family home, aided by a team of archeologists.
 This first-person narrative produces unsettling discoveries about several Montreal personalities as revealed by the objects that survive them—a microscope and lantern slides, a worn recipe book, the obituary of a renowned black sheep in the family.
 In the end, the excavation of the narrator’s childhood home yields both less and more than she ever imagined.